Join the Fund's newsletter!

 Co-producing with the Nordics

-Nordisk Film & TV Fond wants to help you navigate in the Nordic region's inspiring co-production landscape.
-Apart from being a top financier of feature films, drama series and documentaries, we work to strengthen audio-visual collaboration within the Nordics and beyond.
-Part of this effort is to offer you this yearly update on the funding possibilities in five Nordic countries.
-The Fund's hope is that this site will help producers from all corners of the world find valuable financial information and good inspiration to collaborate with our constantly forward-looking Nordic industry.
+Nordisk Film & TV Fond wants to offer new doors to the Nordic region's inspiring co-production landscape.
+Apart from being a top financier of feature films, drama series and documentaries, we work to strengthen audiovisual collaboration within the Nordic regionand beyond.
+The aim of this online guide is to help producers from all corners of the world find valuable financial information and good inspiration to collaborate with our forward-looking Nordic industry.
+The guide is constantly updated.

 Co-production programmes